Gogistics/go-web-app/README.md

 # after building the image, check if the image exists
 $ docker images # in my case, the image repository is alantai/api-app and the tag is atai-v0.0.0

-# run app in container
+# run app in container; if you are going to test the app through Envoy, -p 8443:443 can be removed
 $ docker run -d \
     -p 8443:443 \
     --name atai_api \